SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-00/1995-02-21-vincent-without.md

 *****
 ### // THE MARSCAPONE SCHOOL OF MAGIC //

-<br><i>In those days, I was sleeping more than I care to admit.
-I tried not to but it was not easily something I could help.
+<br><i>In those days, I was sleeping more than I had in ages past.
+It was not easily something I could help.
 The rest filled me, the rest sustained me.
 I could not bear the living world for much more than small portions of time.</i>

 <i>I was sleeping when my son was abducted.</i>

 *****
 <br><i>Every night, sometimes for days at a time, I laid in rest in the basement of the school.
 Lonely, I wandered Elysion looking for answers to my many questions.
 Each day I came back with more questions than answers.
-My kingdom had fallen into despair.
+My kingdom had fallen into despair and ruin.
 But who was responsible?
 And how?
 How had the destruction spread so quickly and without recourse?</i>

 #### MYRTLE